dorvidas/laravel-ratings/README.md

 ```
 Whenever a rating is created an `\Dorvidas\Ratings\Events\RatingCreatedEvent` event is thrown.
 There is also a listener `\Dorvidas\Ratings\Listeners\RecalculateRatingAggregatesListener` which updates aggregate entry.
+So don't forget to register those events and listener.

+## Config

+- `database_prefix` - allows to add database prefix.